-the background process were slightly less densely sampled than foreground rectangles so as to make the unary features indicative.
-Due to the overlap of many rectangles (Fig. 4.7a), however, these unary features are noisy ("weak").
+background rectangles, elements of the foreground process do not intersect.
+Rectangles of the background process were slightly less densely sampled than foreground rectangles so as to make the unary features indicative.
+Due to the overlap of many rectangles (Fig. 12a), however, these unary features are noisy ("weak").

 As a consequence, exploiting the prior knowledge that foreground rectangles do not intersect becomes decisive.
-This is done by determining the intersection pattern of all rectangles (Fig. 4.7f) in terms of boolean values that are arranged into matrices $R{ij}$ , for each edge ij of the grid graph whose vertices correspond to the centroids of the rectangles of Fig. 4.7f: $(R{ij}){k,l} = 1$ if rectangle k at position i intersects with rectangle l at position j, and $(R{ij}){k,l} = 0$ otherwise.
-Due to the geometry of the rectangles, a rectangle at position i may only intersect with $8 \times 18 = 144$ rectangles located within a 8-neighborhood $j \in \mathcal{N}{\varepsilon}(i)$ .
-Generalizations to other geometries are straighforward.
+This is done by determining the intersection pattern of all rectangles (Fig. 12f) in terms of Boolean values that are arranged into matrices R{ij} , for each edge ij of the grid graph whose vertices correspond to the centroids of the rectangles in Fig. 12f: $(R{ij}){k,l} = 1$ if rectangle k at position i intersects with rectangle l at position j, and $(R{ij}){k,l} = 0$ otherwise.
+Due to the geometry of the rectangles, a rectangle at position i may only intersect with $8 \times 18 = 144$ rectangles located within a 8-neighborhood $j \in \mathcal{N}{\varepsilon}(i)$.
+Generalizations to other geometries are straightforward.